Mefitek/digital-electronics-1/labs/Projekt/README.md

 ### Speed_calc

 #### Description
-This module was mad as an alternative to the 4 `speed_meas` modules.
+This module was created as an alternative to the 4 `speed_meas` modules.
 It's advantage is that is is able to measure and calculate  the speed of passing object in BOTH directions.
 But the combination of `speed_meas` modules is much more simpler, modular and effective.
-Regardless we thought it would be good to mention how measuring speed from both directions in a single block of code could be implemented.
+Regardless, we thought it would be good to mention how measuring speed from both directions in a single block of code could be implemented.

 ![Speed calc](images/modules/speed_calc.png)